ChangLabUcsf/Hullett_2025_Source_Code/README.md

     In Matlab, go to */Hullett_2025_Source_Code
     Type 'run' in the matlab command line to plot figures.

-*This code has been tested on Matlab 2019a.
+*This code has been tested on Matlab 2019a on an independent computer not used to generate the source code (Apple M1 Max with 64 GB of ram).